Dimethoate

 Dimethoate is a widely used organophosphate insecticide and acaricide.
 It was patented and introduced in the 1950s by American Cyanamid.
 Like other organophosphates, dimethoate is an acetylcholinesterase inhibitor which disables cholinesterase, an enzyme essential for central nervous system function.
 It acts both by contact and through ingestion.
 It is readily absorbed and distributed throughout plant tissues, and is degraded relatively rapidly.
+One of the breakdown products of dimethoate is omethoate, a potent cholinesterase inhibitor, is ten times more toxic than its parent compound.